 DIRECTIONS HEARING IN A CRIMINAL CASE

-A directions hearing is heard some time shortly before a County Court trial or Supreme Court trial.
-A directions hearing is generally heard either at 9 am or 9.30 depending on the Judge involved.
+A directions hearing is heard some time shortly before a County Court or Supreme Court trial.
+A directions hearing is generally heard either at 9am or 9.30am depending on the Judge involved.
 It is very important that you are at Court on time for a directions hearing.
 They are not like many Court hearings where the time they start is very flexible.

-The first directions hearing is mainly aimed at case management to make sure that everything is going along on track.
+The first directions hearing is mainly aimed at case management, to ensure that everything is going along on track.

 A directions hearing enables the County Court or Supreme Court, amongst other things, to check that witnesses are available and that the accused has funds in place to pay for their representation.